 Ms. D’An is an experienced independent director and experienced chair of audit, compensation and nominating/governance committees with various public companies.
 She has also worked as a CFO, as a former Big 4 Audit Partner and has been a Hispanic business leader in the community for many years.
 MS. D’An spent 18 years with Ernst & Young where she served clients in retail, consumer products, technology, financial services, media and other sectors.
 As President of D’An Financial Services, she has continued to provide a variety of financial and operational leadership support to her clients since 2004.
 Ms. D’An has a diverse background which offers a valuable combination of private equity ownership experience, along with public company corporate governance and reporting.
-Throughout her career, she has taken on financial and operational leadership roles, including Senior Vice President of Finance and Accounting for Brightstar Corporation, a $5B global distributor and service provider for the wireless industry.
-Ms. D’An also led and participated in several successful initial public offerings, debt restructuring, multiple mergers and acquisitions and transformation of a best in class accounting and financial reporting infrastructure.
+Throughout her career, she has taken on financial and operational leadership roles.
+Ms. D’An has led and participated in several successful initial public offerings, debt restructuring, multiple mergers and acquisitions and transformation of a best in class accounting and financial reporting infrastructure.
 Ms. D’An has been serving on corporate boards since 2005.
 Since 2016, she has also served on the board of Summer Infant, a NASDAQ manufacturer of infant and juvenile products, with distribution into major retailers such as Target, Walmart and Amazon.
-She graduated with a Masters of Accounting from Florida International University and a Bachelor of Science from the State University of Albany.
 We believe Ms. D’An’s significant corporate governance, financial and accounting expertise qualifies her to serve as a director.

 Mr. Grønfeldt-Sørensen is has been the Chief Executive Officer of RS Group ApS, RS Arving ApS, RS Family ApS and RS Newton ApS since October of 2012, and he has served as a director of DrSmood Group, Inc. since January of 2014.
 Mr. Grønfeldt-Sørensen has over 10 years’ experience from different CEO & management positions; Danske Bank in Denmark, the Danish Bank Nykredit in France.
 RS Group of Companies, a family office in Denmark with global investments within real estate, charter business, food & beverage, private hospitals and biosciences.
 Mr. Grønfeldt-Sørensen holds a eMBA from University of Monaco (2011).